The Following are HIV FAQ or frequently asked questions that most people have about HIV and AIDS.

 The common places where you can get tested for HIV include your local health department, doctor’s office, clinic, hospital or the many testing sites that specifically provide HIV testing.

-Why Should A Pregnant Woman Get Tested?
+Why Should A Pregnant Woman Get A Test?

-It is very important that for all pregnant mothers to get tested for HIV.
+It is very important that for all pregnant mothers to get tests for HIV.
 This is to take the advantage of early detection.
 If the mother is HIV positive, the use of HIV treatment will help prevent Mother-to-child infection.

 How Long Does It Take HIV to Advance To AIDS?